• Skip to main content

 Food to fuel cycling: sweet potato

 When it comes to exercise, sweet potatoes are one of the best foods available.
-They are an excellent source of complex carbohydrates, long complex chains of sugar molecules, which are turned into glucose (blood sugar) by the body and used as energy.
+They are an excellent source of complex carbohydrates, long, complex chains of sugar molecules that the body turns into glucose (blood sugar) and uses as energy.

 Think of these carbs as putting gas in the tank.
 You wouldn’t expect your car to run without fuel, and neither will your body.
 When you’re out riding, you’re predominantly burning carbs so it’s important to keep them topped up.

-Now we could just replenish our carbs with carbohydrate drinks and gels – there’s plenty on the market.
-These products have a finite life to how much of a spike they will give you as well as becoming quite sickly.
+Now we could just replenish our carbs with carbohydrate drinks and gels—there’s plenty on the market.
+However, these products have a finite life to how much of a spike they will give you, and they can also become quite sickly.
 They can also really affect your gut health.

 Sweet potatoes are packed with over 20% carbohydrates and with a low Glycemic Index (GI) they will release this gradually and keep you full for longer; ideal for those big days out.